Tylerrs1423/Tylerrs1423/README.md

 - 🎓 Rutgers Class of 2028, GPA: 3.61
 - 🏅 Member of Undergraduate Student Alliance of Computer Scientists (USACS)
 - 🤝 10+ team coding events, specializing in data structures and collaborative algorithms
-- 🛠️ Blueprint Backend Fellowship graduate: hands-on full-stack experience with FastAPI, React, JWT Auth, and SQLite
+- 🛠️ Blueprint Backend Fellowship graduate: hands-on full-stack experience with Flask, React, JWT Auth, and PostgreSQL
 - 🚀 Always eager to learn new frameworks and make cloud deployments more efficient

 ---